agenteo/agenteo.github.com/source/_posts/2013-07-16-building-and-maintaing-large-ruby-on-rails-applications-for-3-years.md

 application_controller.rb       contact_us                      loyalty                         my_huggies_controller.rb        stories
 {% endhighlight %}

-This approach allowed us to find vertical related code and reduce merge conflicts while developing in parallel--after we went live we started adding new verticals and a few shortcomings started to surface.
+This approach was sufficient during the initial development phase but after we went live and started adding more verticals the growing number of subdirectories made jumping between models/controllers/views time consuming--ideally I wanted to find and work on all the babynames files within a single directory.
+The application route file `/config/routes.rb` was a 300 lines mix from all verticals hard to understand and painful to maintain.

-## Some downsides
+## A self contained approach

-Our sub directory structure was creating a weak boundary meaning classes from one vertical could tinker with others and create tangled dependencies hard to follow--the result was large god objects primarily `user.rb` frequently changed by all verticals either directly or trough decoration causing people to step on each other toes.
-It was really hard to trace the over 200 migrations to a vertical making it difficult to understand the scope of a database change--similarly the route file `/config/routes.rb` was a 300 lines mix from all verticals painful to maintain and manage.
-We did not enforce namespaces which caused helper methods collisions
+To address these problems I introduced the room decorator vertical as a plugin (precursors of engines) not to reuse its code but to encapsulate its models, controllers, views, helpers, routes--now only minor changes would affect a few models in the main application through decoration.

-## An almost self contained approach
+The main application routes would pick up the plugin routes from `PLUGIN/config/routes.rb` and stop growing.

-**I introduced the next vertical as a plugin (precursors of engines) to encapsulate its code and minimize changes to the main application**.
-A plugin could provide the main rails application with models, controllers, views, helpers, routes and migrations **but instead of creating the classical reusable plugin it was very specific code for the vertical**.
-Most of the code related to the vertical would live inside its plugin directory and only minor changes would affect the app god models with decoration--the new routes would be automatically picked up from the plugin's `config/routes.rb` and finally we had unit tests inside the plugin.
+We were also able to have unit tests inside the plugin.

-To make verticals plugins stand out from the vendor plugins we agreed to append a static string in front of plugin name but when developers did't remember (or care) about the prefix it was really hard to find them.
+To make verticals plugins stand out from the vendor plugins we had a naming convention to append a static string in front of plugin name.

 {% highlight bash %}
 $ ls -l vendor/plugins/ | grep hug